gr-ant/Lotion/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Workflow

+Workflows define the order in which forms appear for specific users.
+To build a workflow, place the forms you need into a list and assign each item to an individual user or group.
+The editor for workflows behaves much like the metadata field creator, letting you reorder forms and manage assignments through a similar interface.